01 Getting Started

 04 Affecting Certain Rows

-You can insert a condition to only affect specific rows of the power table.
+You can insert a condition that affects specific rows of the power table.

 1. Navigate to the Power Table settings.
 Select the Conditions tab.